Deep14112001/EduGuideConnect/README.md

 ## Features

-AcadEaze offers a range of features to enhance Education:
+EduGuideConnect offers a range of features to enhance Education: